In our January 2021 food blog income report I will cover the 5 ways that we diversified our food blog's income streams in 2020.

 Now that YouTube has taken off, we now have a basic funnel set up:

 - People watch a meal prep video on YouTube

 - They sign up to get the PDF of the meal prep recipes with a ConvertKit form.

 - They receive our Welcome Series emails which include telling people about Faith's cookbook Plant Biased.
 (Roughly 4-5% of people buy Plant Biased)

 Which brings us to our next source of income diversification...

-Faith launched Plant Biased in December 2018.
+Faith launched the first version of her cookbook Plant Biased in December 2018.
 After its initial launch sales dropped off to about 2 sales per month.
 We knew if had tons of good info and beginner vegan recipes, we just didn't have a good way to tell people about it.

 But then we got the YouTube → Email Signup → Plant Biased Sales funnel set up.
 That has led to an average of about 10 sales per month now or about $100 per month.

 Feb 2022 Update: We published a print version of Plant Biased in January 2021 and got it listed on Amazon.
 We now sell about 20-50 copies per month!

 The Vegan Bundle was a bundle of vegan ebooks that retailed for around $2,000, but were sold in January 2020 for only $50!